 Discount rate

-Gross investment return 6.05%
+Gross investment return 5.85%

-Provision for expenses (0.30%)
+Provision for investment and administrative expenses (0.30%)

-Estimated net investment return rate before margin 5.75%
+Estimated net investment return rate before margin 5.55%

-Margin for adverse deviations (0.30%)
+Margin for adverse deviations (0.10%)

 Going concern discount rate assumption 5.45%

-The gross rate of investment return and the provision for expenses was provided to us by UPP with supporting data and rationale.
+The gross rate of investment return and the provision for investment and administrative expenses was provided to us by UPP with supporting data and rationale, and approved by the Board.

-The gross rate of return was determined based on the target asset allocation set by the UPP as noted in the table below, expected long-term capital market returns, standard deviations and correlations for each major asset class.
+The gross rate of return was determined based on the target asset allocation set by the Board as noted in the table below, expected long-term capital market returns, standard deviations and correlations for each major asset class.

 Asset class Target allocation

 Cash/Short-term -10%

-Long Federal Bonds 31%
+Long Federal Bonds 26%

+Long Provincial Bonds 8%

 Real Return Bonds 8%

-Private Debt 7%
+Private Debt 6%

-Public Equity 32%
+Public Equity 28%

 Private Equity 6%

 Real Estate 8%

 Infrastructure 8%

-Hedge Funds 10%
+Hedge Funds 12%

 Total 100%

 We have verified the reasonableness of UPP's expected gross rate of return using our stochastic model which projects rates of inflation, bond yields and asset class returns for 5,000 paths over a long-term projection horizon.
-Based on the Plan's target asset mix, and assuming annual rebalancing, we found UPP's gross rate of investment return to be satisfactorily close to the annualized median gross rate of return over the projection horizon using our stochastic model.